mart6482/CS4212Code/README.md

 4. run .\OpenGL\Debug\glfwTexture.exe for the Texture Lab.

+5. run .\OpenGL\Debug\glfwAtlas.exe for the Texture Atlas.

 5. If there is an error accessing shader files, copy the vertex shaders, fragment shaders, and/or the images from the OpenGL folder into .\BuildVCPkg\